Glossary: GNSS Terms and Definitions

 TTFF

-Time to First Fix.
-A measure of the time required for a GNSS system to acquire satellite signals and calculate a position solution.
+Time to First Fix (TTFF) is a measure of the duration of time it takes a GNSS receiver to acquire satellite signals and compute its initial position after startup.

 U